-However the action is the only thing this movie has to offer.
+However, the action is the only thing this movie has to offer.
 It’s manufactured to entertain adolescent boys and old guys with a fetish for girls in school uniforms.

-This results in meaningless battle scenes stringed together to form a plot, made to entertain the audience using girls in skimpy clothing fighting bad guys and their bosses.
-They also get very repetitive, perpetually rendered in gray with slow motion shots that become predictable after seeing it the first time.
+This results in meaningless battle scenes stringed together to form a plot, made to entertain the audience using girls in skimpy clothing fighting bad guys.
+They also get very repetitive, perpetually rendered in gray with slow-motion shots that become predictable after seeing it the first time.

-The cast is made up of one note characters.
-Jenna Malone and Abbie Cornish had a back story that added a humane layer to a purely technical movie, but they’re pretty much puppets on a string.
+The cast is made up of one-note characters.
+Jenna Malone and Abbie Cornish had a back story that added a human layer to a mechanical movie, but they’re pretty much puppets on a string.
 Just like Carla Gugino who ends up underutilized with a funny Russian accent.
-Oscar Isaac does prove to be a worthy villain though.
+Oscar Isaac manages to be a memorable villain in spite of this.

-Shallow and empty, you’ll just end up getting sucker punched into boredom.
+Shallow and empty, you’ll just end up getting sucker-punched into boredom.

 Sucker Punch is a garish generic live-action video game with vapor thin characters and an empty story.